sjeremich23/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+        The biggest difference is that `.map` returns a new array of elements while in turn passing each element back to the callback

 2. What is the difference between a function and a method?

+        A function can be called by name and can pass data and optionally return data.
+All data pass into a function is explicitly passed.
+A method is a function insdide of an object and is called by name associated with that object.
+A method is implicitly passed the object on which it is called.

 3. What is closure?

+        Closure gives you access to an outer function’s scope from an inner function.
+To use a closure, we define a function inside another function and expose it.
+To expose a function, we return it or pass it to another function.

 4. Describe the four rules of the 'this' keyword.

+        Global - window scope
+        implicit - reference to left of the dot Explicit - when call or apply is used, this is explicitly defined New Binding - When constructor is used than this refers to specific instance of the object that is created and returned by the constructor function

 5. Why do we need super() in an extended class?

+        Super is used as a function which calls the parent class with the parameters passed to the subclass or child class.

 ## Project Set up